Foster Mother Joy Heaven Charged with Murder of Emily Meno in July 2010, Kent County, Michigan.

 While government has turned on its propaganda machinery to convince Canadians to believe that children are better off in foster care, empirical evidence and research have proven the contrary.
 The following article contains the research results of foster care on children.

-The following are empirical evidence provided by reports from various government sources:
+The following are empirical evidence provided by reports from various sources:

 1. Children in the "care" of MCFD commit suicide, die of accident, are killed or abused (see MCFD's statistics).
 A web site called "Protected to Death by CPS" has been established in memory of children died when "in care" of "child protection" service.